rust-lang/rust/src/doc/nomicon/vec-final.md

             // !0 is usize::MAX.
 This branch should be stripped at compile time. let cap = if mem::size_of::<T>() == 0 { !0 } else { 0 };

-            // heap::EMPTY doubles as "unallocated" and "zero-sized allocation" RawVec { ptr: Unique::new(heap::EMPTY as *mut T), cap: cap }
+            // heap::EMPTY doubles as "unallocated" and "zero-sized allocation".
+            RawVec { ptr: Unique::new(heap::EMPTY as *mut T), cap: cap }
         }
     }